digitor/nimblepic/README.md

 #### Gotchas
 - If you don't have all browsers installed the tests will hang.
 You need IE (if Windows), Safari (if Mac), Chrome and Firefox.

+#### Linux assumption
+Tests assume that, if linux is the platform, you are running travis-ci, so only opens in Firefox.

 #### Tested environments
 - Windows 7 VM running IE9, Chrome 49, Firefox 44
 - Windows 8.1 VM running IE11, Chrome 49, Firefox 44